Dr. Chris Lovett

 Hello, I am Chris Lovett.
 I received a BA in History from the College of Emporia, an M.A. in History and an MLS in Library Science from Emporia State after returning from Vietnam, and a Ph.D. from Kansas State University.
 My teaching fields include Russia and the Soviet Union, the Vietnam War, Holocaust, World War I, World War II, Modern Europe, and the Middle East.

-In 1984, Texas A&M published my first major study, Soviet Naval Aviation: Continuity and Change.
+In 1984, Texas A&M University Press published my first major study, Soviet Naval Aviation: Continuity and Change.
 Since then I have worked extensively on American Military, Vietnam, and Soviet Naval affairs.
 In January 2002, St. Martin's Press published two chapters involving the Russian and Soviet Navy in their two-volume study of Russian Military History.
 Currently I am working on internal security issues during the McCarthy period.

 Despite promising myself that I would never serve in the military again following Vietnam, I joined the Kansas National Guard and retired after twenty-six years of service.